sklykov/fluoscenepy/README.md

 flobj.get_shape(); flobj.plot_shape()
 ```

-2) "Oversampled" Circle.
-All pixels within the circle border are included into the projection with the maximum
+2) "Oversampled" Circle: all pixels within the circle's boundary are included in the projection, each assigned the maximum
-(though normalized) intensity.
+(but normalized) intensity.

 ![Oversampled Circle](./src/fluoscenepy/readme_images/Oversampled_Circle_rad_1px.png "Oversampled Circle 1px R")

 The code snippet is the same as for the "normal" circle above, only the parameter should be set as:
 ***shape_method="oversampled circle"***.

-3) "Undersampled" Circle.
-Only pixels, that lay completely within the border, are included into the projection.
+3) "Undersampled" Circle: only pixels that lie entirely within the circle's boundary are included in the projection.

 ![Undersampled Circle](./src/fluoscenepy/readme_images/Undersampled_Circle_rad_1px.png "Undersampled Circle 1px R")

 The code snippet is the same as for the "normal" circle above, only the parameter should be set as:
 ***shape_method="undersampled circle"***.

-Intuitively, the problem can be solved either by calculation the area of intersection of each pixel with the circle
+Intuitively, the problem can be addressed either by calculating the area of intersection between each pixel and the circle's
-border, or by using some bell-shaped analytic function for the shape description
+boundary or by using a bell-shaped analytical function to describe the object's shape
 ([more information](https://en.wikipedia.org/wiki/Bell-shaped_function) on these functions).

 To illustrate this, the following shapes could be plotted:
-1) The shape with calculated areas of the intersection of each pixel with the circular border ("Precise" Circle):
+1) A shape based on the calculated area of intersection between each pixel and the circular boundary, referred to as the "Precise" Circle:

 ![Precise Circle 2](./src/fluoscenepy/readme_images/Precise_bordered_circle_rad_1px.png "Precise Circle 1px R")